 This is a foundation course for students interested in allied health and medical fields.
 This course builds a solid base for understanding the language of medicine.
 Students will be oriented to the basic structure of medical terms and their components, with an emphasis on analysis, meaning, spelling, and pronunciation.
-This course highlights the integumentary, skeletal, muscular, digestive, cardiovascular, blood and lymphatic, and respiratory systems.
+Topics include word roots, combining forms, prefixes, suffixes, spelling, and pronunciation.
+This course highlights the integumentary, skeletal, and muscular systems.